Fred Arbanas

 Frederick Vincent "Fritz" Arbanas (January 14, 1939 – April 16, 2021) was an American professional football tight end.
 He played college football for the Michigan State Spartans.
 Arbanas was drafted in the second round (22nd overall) in the 1961 NFL draft by the St. Louis Cardinals and in the seventh round (53rd overall) of the 1961 AFL draft by the Dallas Texans.
 He would spend his entire career with the Texans/Chiefs.
 Following his retirement he served as a legislator in Jackson County, Missouri.
+Abarnas served as acting Jackson County Executive from January 5 to 11.

 Early life

 Arbanas was born and raised in Detroit.
 He attended St. Mary's of Redford High School.
 He was a two-way player and played college football at Michigan State University.
 As a sophomore in 1958, he scored his first touchdown reception against California.
 His biggest offensive game came during his junior season in a win over Notre Dame, when he caught four passes for 67 yards, including a 59-yard touchdown.
 As a senior, he was primarily known for his play on defense.
 He only caught three passes that year, but two were for touchdowns.
 Just as his first reception was for a touchdown, so was his last in 1960, in the season finale against the University of Detroit Titans.

 Arbanas earned a Bachelor of Science degree in education from Michigan State.